RossAscends/STMP/README.md

 ### Using Horde

-You can use Horde as an anonymous user, but that generally leads to slower queue times.
+You can use Horde as an anonymous user, but that generally leads to slower response times.

 To use your Horde API key in STMP, add it to `secrets.json` like this (server should run at least once):